Tinubu Launches Nigeria Police Force Green Initiative

 “This is an opportunity for you to transition the facilities of your institution to renewable energy sources and promote environmental awareness and education.

-Earlier in his speech, the Inspector General of Police (IGP), Kayode Egbetokun, described climate change as the most substantial threat to humanity, affecting everyday life, livelihoods and social-cultural existence.
+Earlier in his speech, the Inspector General of Police, Kayode Egbetokun, described climate change as the most substantial threat to humanity, affecting everyday life, livelihoods, and social-cultural existence.

 In his goodwill message, a representative of the Minister of Environment, Balarabe Abbas Lawal, announced the ministry’s full support for the Nigeria Police Green Initiative, noting the link between environmental sustainability and national security.